marcusfrdk/click-with-aliasing/README.md

 ![PyPI](https://img.shields.io/pypi/v/click-with-aliasing)
 ![License](https://img.shields.io/github/license/marcusfrdk/click-with-aliasing)

-This is a project that adds decorators that replaces the default `click.group` and `click.command` decorators with custom ones that support aliasing.
+This is a project that adds decorators that wraps the default `click.group` and `click.command` decorators with custom ones that support aliasing.

 ## Installation